 President and CEO

 Ric Estrada is CEO of Metropolitan Family Services.
-Since 2011 Estrada has helped the agency grow by 60 percent in revenue and families served.
+Founded in 1857 Metropolitan is one of Illinois’ largest and best respected human services agencies.
+Since joining Metropolitan in 2011 Estrada has helped the agency grow by 90 percent in revenue and families served.

 Estrada has nearly three decades of leadership experience in human services, philanthropy and government.
 Prior to joining Metropolitan Estrada served as First Deputy Commissioner of the City of Chicago’s Department of Family and Support Services (DFSS).
 Before that he served as Executive Director of Erie Neighborhood House in Chicago, where his accomplishments included founding the Erie Elementary Charter School.